claire-d-b/dslr/README.md

 By contrast, Gryffindor shows weak scores in courses Transfiguration and Hisory of Magic.
 Finally, the diagonal curves for Divination show that Divination is a differentiating feature, where low scores are associated to Slytherin.

+# 5th and 6th programs: train model and predict

+There are 2 programs.
+The first one - logreg_train - searches for the
+minimum squared error from a linear regression perspective, and doing so, computes an array of thetas as weights and a single theta as bias.
+The program writes thetas' values in a csv file, so they can be used by the prediction program.
+Logreg_predict uses linear regression equation y = wx + b and it makes a sigmoid function out of it.
+The sigmoid function is a mathematical function that maps any real-valued number to a value between 0 and 1.
+It is defined by the formula 1 / 1 + e \*\* -z where z = wx + b.
+When z is positive the result approaches 1, whereas when it is negative, the result approaches 0.
+For each of the students from the dataset "test", we compute a probability between 0 and 0.5 based on the 13 scores (normalized scores: between -1 and 1) multiplied by the corresponding 13 weights (13 computed weights for each of the 4 houses), and we add the bias.
+Doing so we get a (400, 4) dataframe of predictions.
+Then, we get the highest prediction value at a specific index and we associate the corresponding house to the student.
+The pairplot output from the test dataset shows same trends as the pairplot output from the train dataset.